sg-developer-portal/doc-portal-publisher-guide/get-started.md

 #### **Push to GitLab**

-After your Markdown or OpenAPI documentation is prepared, push it to GitHub.
+After your Markdown or OpenAPI documentation is prepared, push it to GitLab.

 [Create a new sgts.gitlab-dedicated.com repository](https://sgts.gitlab-dedicated.com/projects/new) (this can be either public or private) and follow the instructions on GitLab to push your new repository to that project.